On the Generalization of PINNs outside the training domain and the Hyperparameters influencing it: Conclusion

 \subsection{What is Generalization for a PINN and how to measure it?}

-The concept of generalization for an arbitrary machine learning architecture refers to its ability to provide accurate outputs when the input data is not that which was used to train the model.
+The concept of generalization for an arbitrary machine learning architecture refers to its ability to provide accurate outputs when the input data is somewhat distant to the points used to train the model.
 Neural networks are widely known to present a natural tendency to generalize well to unseen data samples.
 This property of neural networks is what allows PINNs to learn the target PDE solution everywhere by using scattered points in the domain $\Omega_T$.
 The PINN does not have access to the true PDE solution at those points but, nevertheless, it can use them to learn the target function since it just needs to minimize the equation residuals.
 Those points can be interpreted as the dataset used by a PINN, and they roughly represent the domain $\Omega_T$ rather than the target PDE.

 Once the model is trained, one can evaluate the accuracy of the PINN with some new locations in $\Omega_T$.
 However, the accuracy obtained does not indicate the generalization potential of the model, since it is usually evaluated through new locations in $\Omega_T$ where the points used during training are dense.
-Therefore, a more suitable way to evaluate the generalization error made by a PINN can be given by studying the behaviour of its output outside of the convex hull defined by the training points.
-Indeed, $u_\theta$ is supposed to accurately approximate $u$ inside $\Omega_T$ but there is no guarantee that the provided approximation is also valuable in $\Omega \setminus \Omega_T$, where $u$ evolves through its analytical extension, even though the neural network has no information regarding points outside the training domain and cannot be expected to reproduce exactly the analytical solution everywhere.
+Therefore, a more suitable way to evaluate the generalization of a PINN can be given by studying the behaviour of its output outside of the convex hull defined by the training points.
+Indeed, $u_\theta$ is trained until it accurately approximates $u$ inside $\Omega_T$ but there is no guarantee that the provided approximation is also valuable in $\Omega \setminus \Omega_T$, where $u$ evolves through its analytical extension.

-However, we first need to select a metric to evaluate the potential of PINNs to predict outside $\Omega_T$.
 To study the generalization potential of PINNs, we define and use the value $G_l^\epsilon$, which we will refer to as ``Generalization Level" ($G_l$).
-The chosen metric must be affected as little as possible by the stochasticity intrinsic to the training of a neural network.
-Indeed, we want to expect high GL values to indicates a more suitable structural choice for a PINN.
+The chosen metric is affected as little as possible by the stochasticity intrinsic to the training of a neural network.
+Indeed, we expect high GL values to indicate a more suitable structural choice for a PINN.